Lawrence vs. Texas Supreme

 Court in Lawrence... rejected the very notion that a state can criminalize

-state's fornication law based on Lawrence, the Chief Justice stated, "In my
+that state's fornication law based on Lawrence, the Chief Justice stated,

-opinion, these holdings correctly recognize that individuals in today's society
+"In my opinion, these holdings correctly recognize that individuals in today's

-may make varied choices regarding the organization of their family and personal
+society may make varied choices regarding the organization of their family

 Extreme Associates Internet porn case